-It is near the place where my late grandmother lived, Garderen in the middle of the forests in The Netherlands.
+It is near the place where my late grandmother lived, Garderen in the middle of the forests in Swampyland.
 Remember I told you about roasting Chestnuts at her place?

-This place, Het Solsche Gat, was magic to us.
-Often after school was out we’d be going to this place on our pushbikes, usually the two of us, me and my girlfriend (first kiss, you never forget).
+The place was magic to us, often after school was out we’d be going to this place on our pushbikes, usually the two of us, me and my girlfriend (first kiss, you never forget).
 We’d be then going into the woods near Het Solsche Gat and pulled our pushbikes away from the dirt road and underneath the green Ferns and be invisible to the world.

 And we would spend hours reading Enid Blyton’s Famous Five books, our favourite book, lying on a thick soft horse blanket under those Ferns with the sun light filtered green on the pages of our books.

-When you’re 11 or 12 years old you believe those tales but at the matches throwing age we knew better of course but still it was very funny to sneak out of bed after midnight and meet a couple of friends there and sit on the banisters at the side of the swamp, talking.
+When you’re 11 or 12 years old you believe those tales but at the matches throwing age we knew better of course but still it was very funny to sneak out of bed after midnight and meet a couple of friends there and sit on the banisters at the side of the swamp, talking on a hot and muggy summer night.
 And it’s those moments that I still remember, the fog, the musty smell of the swamp, those blue flames from the lit methane marsh gases.

-During day time we sometimes went there too, looking for Frog spawn, Newts and Salamanders, picking Oxlip flowers for our girlfriends and hanging around for an hour or so after school before heading back home for Tea, red faced from cycling, hungry.
+We sometimes went there during the day too, looking for Frog Spawn, Newts and Salamanders, picking Ox lip flowers for our girlfriends and hang around for an hour or so after school before heading back home for Tea, red faced from cycling, hungry.
 Summers were nice in those years.